Beginner’s Guide to Deep Sky Astrophotography

 A DSLR camera attached to a small telescope with a 250mm focal length (RedCat 51).

-In the case of my Sky-Watcher Esprit 100, that’s a rather wide 550mm focal length, which is considered to be a wide field of view in the world of deep-sky astrophotography.
+In the case of my Sky-Watcher Esprit 100, that’s a rather wide 550mm focal length, which is considered to be a wide field of view in deep-sky astrophotography.

-In the refractor realm, it’s often best to invest in a specialized adapter that flattens the imaging field and/or reduce the focal length of the telescope.
+In the refractor realm, it’s often best to invest in a specialized adapter that flattens the imaging field and/or reduces the telescope’s focal length.
 These are called field flatteners or “field correctors” and can be very specific to a particular optical design.

 A typical DSLR astrophotography setup for deep sky imaging will have the DSLR camera body attached to the field flattener (or flattener/reducer) via the t-ring, and the barrel of the flattener fastened to the telescope focus tube.